cyclic-software/docs/docs/overview/architecture.md

 ## Design principles

-In designing and building Cyclic we must make decisions and trade offs.
+In designing and building Cyclic we must make decisions and trade-offs.
 Here is a statement of the principles that guide our decisions, in priority order.

 1. Working vs "Correct"
 2. Fail quickly